miso-lims/runscanner/docs/pages/troubleshooting.md

 Directories will appear in the Unreadable list if they do not contain files which Run Scanner recognizes as run data. <!-- Vague --> Ensure that the directory contains run data.

 #### Verify format of run data
 Run Scanner expects run data to be in certain formats per sequencer.
-Please refer to <a href="appendices.html#C">Appendix C: Software Versions Supported by Run Scanner</a> for more information.
+Please ensure your sequencer is supported and running a supported software version.
+Please refer to <a href="appendices.html#C">Appendix C: Sequencers Supported by Run Scanner</a> for more information.

 It is also possible that the run data contains invalid information.
 Try inspecting the run files with a tool appropriate for the file type (such as _h5dump_ for Oxford Nanopore output) to ensure all data is of the appropriate data type.